 FastBridge provides both criteria (Benchmarks) as well as normative (Norms) data.

 Criterion-referenced data: FastBridge offers criterion-referenced scores, commonly called Benchmark scores, for each academic measure.
 These "cut scores" are the criteria by which a student's earned score is categorized.
-Three categories exist: Low Risk, Some Risk and High Risk.
-This risk level appears in reports as the words or symbols: "Low Risk" (no-exclamation points); "Some Risk" (one exclamation point - !) or "High Risk" (two exclamation points - !!).
-The symbol "!" appearing next to a score indicates that score falls in the Some Risk range, while "!!" indicates the score falls in the high risk range.
+Three categories exist Low Risk, Some Risk, and High Risk.
+This risk level appears in reports as the words or symbols: "Low Risk" (no exclamation points); "Some Risk" (one exclamation point - !) or "High Risk" (two exclamation points - !!).
+The symbol "!" appearing next to a score indicates that the score falls in the Some Risk range, while "!!" indicates the score falls in the high-risk range.

 Benchmarks and norms can be found by going to the Fastbridge Training and Resources tab > Benchmarks and Norms.